Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 ### <a name="VirtualModuleNamespace"></a> Virtual Module Namespace

-To build a module from an object posing as a module namespace.
+A virtual module namespace is an ordinary object posing as a module namespace.

-Each own enumerable named property of the object becomes an exported property of the module.
+When a compartment loads a virtual module namespace, each own enumerable named property of the object becomes an exported property of the module.